-1.9.3 Timelines for evaluations and revised Performance Expectations
+1.9.3 Timelines for Evaluation and Revised Performance Expectations

-- The performance cycle is October 25 to October 24 of each year. - Performance Expectations shall be developed for new employees within 30 business days of the beginning of employment. - Annual evaluations for the preceding year shall be completed no later than November 1. - Revised Performance Expectations for the current year shall be developed no later than November 30.
+- The Performance Cycle is October 25 to October 24 of each year. - Performance Expectations shall be developed for new employees within 30 business days of the beginning of employment. - Annual evaluations for the preceding year shall be completed no later than November 1. - Revised Performance Expectations for the current year shall be developed no later than November 30.

-1.9.4 Criteria for evaluation
+1.9.4 Criteria for Evaluation